lucamjdimarco/influxdb-clib-playground/README.md

 tc filter del dev eth0 ingress

-SELECT "value" FROM "tc_db"."autogen"."rate" WHERE time > now() - 1h
+Query to can visualize the flows in chronograph ```SELECT "value" FROM "tc_db"."autogen"."rate" WHERE time > now() - 1h```

+To create the ipv6 network used in the compose: ``` podman network create --subnet 10.89.0.0/24 --gateway 10.89.0.1 --ipv6 --subnet fd00:dead:beef::/48 --gateway fd00:dead:beef::1 my_ipv6_network ```

+# libbpf2 ipv4 addr: 10.89.0.24
+# libbpf1 ipv4 addr: 10.89.0.23

+To can ping the container libbpf1 to libbpf2 using ipv4 it's mandatory to specify the ipv4 address, for example ``` ping 10.89.0.24 ```

+To can ping the container libbpf1 to libbpf2 using ipv6 you just need to use ``` ping libbpf2 ```